2023 Springmeeting

-Participants of the 2022 Spring meeting at KU Leuven
+Participants of the 2023 Spring Meeting at TU Eindhoven

-Wednesday May 31, 2023, the Dutch-Flemish Scientific Computing Society organizes its annual spring meeting.
-This year it takes place at Technical University Eindhoven.
-A mix of young and senior researchers are invited to present their research.
+Wednesday May 31, 2023 , the Dutch-Flemish Scientific Computing Society organized its annual Spring Meeting.
+This year it took place at Eindhoven University of Technology.
+A mix of young and senior researchers were invited to present their research.

 Location: